 Here’s a rough animation of the process Harold uses to paint his light onto a landscape.
 He uses a large portable LED panel and moves through the scene illuminating the different parts while the camera takes a series of long exposures.

-This next animation is for a photo by Wendy Belkin, one of Howard’s students.
+This next animation is for a photo by Wendy Belkin, one of Harold’s students.
 It shows the different photos taken for the final image and the end result after the compositing in Photoshop.

 The tools and how to use them